tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 I recommend getting into reading novels after about a year.
 Waiting longer is likely to give diminishing returns, but go for it if you don't like reading, or you strive for perfect pronunciation.

+### How much listening should I do before I start reading?

+It's hard to completely avoid reading because you still want to make Anki cards and use dictionaries.
+I recommend only audio-visual input (anime, dramas) in the beginning.
+After you've done it for 2,000 to 3,000 hours (around 4 months), you can start adding light reading to your studies.
+After about a year feel free to read as much as you want.

+### What's more harmful: early output or letting your reading ability get too far ahead of your listening ability?

+Both are undoubtedly dangerous, but why are you worrying about this?
+If you're aware that reading dominates your immersion, cut it out and listen more.
+Immerse the right way, and everything will be fine.

 ### In order to increase my reading speed, should I force myself to start skimming?